 Dealing with DNA Evidence

 An experienced criminal defense attorney is well-versed in the potential inaccuracies in DNA evidence.
-While DNA evidence can often provide irrefutable proof of a suspect's guilt in a specific crime, it can only do so when it is handled and analyzed as accurately as possible.
+While DNA evidence can often provide irrefutable proof of a suspect’s guilt in a specific crime, it can only do so when it is handled and analyzed as accurately as possible.
 Labs that are overworked or constrained by limited resources may accidentally mishandle important DNA evidence.
 When there are serious inconsistencies in DNA samples, it is possible to have them suppressed in a trial or to at least question them with veracity.
-Eversole Law has experience working with clients facing a variety of criminal charges, including sexual assault and other crimes where DNA could be a factor in a trial.
-Contact Eversole Law to schedule a consultation about the circumstances of the charges you may be facing.
+We have experience working with clients facing a variety of criminal charges, including sexual assault and other crimes where DNA could be a factor in a trial.
 The sooner you contact an attorney with experience handling these types of cases, the sooner your attorney can begin reviewing and investigating the case against you, which may include potentially faulty DNA samples.